ftramer/ad-versarial/README.md

-# Ad-versarial: Defeating Perceptual Ad-Blocking
+# AdVersarial: Defeating Perceptual Ad Blocking

 This repository contains code to create, evaluate, and attack various types of *Perceptual Ad-Blockers*.

 Our results are described in the following paper:

-*Ad-versarial: Defeating Perceptual Ad-Blocking* </br>
+*AdVersarial: Defeating Perceptual Ad Blocking* </br>
 **Florian Tramèr, Pascal Dupré, Gili Rusak, Giancarlo Pellegrino, and Dan Boneh** </br>
-[arxiv:1811:03194](http://arxiv.org/abs/1811.03194)
+Proceedings of the 2019 ACM SIGSAC Conference on Computer and Communications Security (CCS '19) [arxiv:1811:03194](http://arxiv.org/abs/1811.03194)

 ## Background